thias/puppet-fooacl/README.md

 Most (all?) other ACL modules implement a type which can be declared only once per file, which isn't flexible.
-This module takes the unusual approach of creating a single large concatenated script to manage all ACLs recursively in a single run.
+This module takes the unusual approach of creating a single large concatenated script to manage all ACLs in a single run.
 Ugly, yet very efficient and flexible since ACLs aren't tied to the `file` type in any way.